JoromeAX/To-DoList/README.md

 # To-DoList
 Introducing My Task-Tracking App!

-Excited to share a new addition to my portfolio—a To-Do List App designed to demonstrate my skills in creating efficient, intuitive, and data-driven applications.
+Excited to share a new addition to my portfolio To-Do List App designed to demonstrate my skills in creating efficient, intuitive, and data-driven applications.
 This app allows users to easily add, edit, and sort tasks by priority and date, ensuring a streamlined experience for tracking daily tasks.

 Key Features: